Omnichannel vs Multichannel: Differences, Examples and Tips

 Apple is one of the best examples of achieving success in using multichannel.

 In this way, Apple’s physical stores act as customer touchpoints that support the overall Apple experience.
-Because physical stores don’t have to be retail-oriented, customers can visit Apple Stores without the need to shop.
+Because brick and mortar stores don’t have to be retail-oriented, customers can visit Apple Stores without the need to shop.
 With customers traveling to physical stores more often, Apple manages to absorb the brand even more.

 Amazon is one of the companies that has successfully implemented omnichanel.

 Not only does it have an app and website that automatically syncs users’ carts when users log in, but it also offers a support experience that gives customers the option to choose the method they’re most comfortable with.